vlamdao/xps13-9360-Hackintosh/README.md

 ### Network Card

-1. If the wireless frequency band is not enough, it can be added in the Boot parameter Arguments in config `brcmfx-country=#a`, and restart
+1. If the wireless frequency band is not enough, it can be added in the boot parameters in config `brcmfx-country=#a`, and restart

 2. The latest version of AirportBrcmFixup shows that the network card is a third-party under DW1830.
 It has no effect.
 You can use version 1.1.6 to restore it
 3. Apple's original network card needs to add the AirportBrcmFixup driver, otherwise sleep will sometimes be woken up